mempoolco/spruned/README.md

 - Not fast as a full node: internet download is slower than a read from disk.
 - Doesn't help to keep the network healthy (I care about that, and this is really going to be addressed).
-- Privacy leaky if not behind Tor
+- Privacy leaky if not behind Tor (not more than an Electrum client)

 #### Roadmap